danimp94/PLASTICS-THz/src/README.md

 ## Overview

-This repository contains scripts for preprocessing, clustering, and plotting spectroscopy data.
-The scripts are designed to handle LVM and CSV files, perform data processing, clustering, and generate various plots for data visualization.
+This repository contains scripts and Jupyter notebooks for preprocessing, training machine learning models, and visualizing spectroscopy data.
+The tools are designed to handle LVM and CSV files, perform data processing, clustering, model training, and generate various plots for data visualization and analysis.

 ## Directory Structure